asiegman16/NYU_DealingwithData_Spring2022/README.md

 For more information please contact Alex Siegman at alex.siegman@nyu.edu

 *Please note that a new repo will be created for each semester of this class as the content, just as the field of data science, is ever evolving.
-Students, make sure you are in the right place.
+Students, make sure you are in the right place!